Lisa Rinna Questioned Kim Richards’ Sobriety: Was She Not Sober On ‘RHOBH’?

 A photo posted by Lisa Rinna (@lisarinna) on

 “If Eden had a problem with me not backing her up, dissing her, or feeling like I dumped all of this Kim stuff on her, why didn’t she just come to me and tell me that?
 We would have been done with it.
 She never once approached me about it.
-Instead, Eden started this game of “telephone.”
+Instead, Eden started this game of ‘telephone.’
 She decided to talk behind my back and didn’t bother to even tell the whole real story,” Lisa Rinna explains in her Bravo blog, sharing that Eden is to blame for how things have developed between her and Kyle Richards.

 What do you think of Lisa Rinna’s comments about her behavior?
 Are you surprised to hear that she isn’t taking responsibility for her actions?